-You must file your business taxes by March 15, 2021 to avoid any late penalties.
-Now would be the time to start gathering documents and schedule an appointment.
+You must file your business taxes by March 15, 2021, to avoid any late penalties.
+Now would be the time to start gathering documents and scheduling an appointment.
 Due to the pandemic, your tax preparer (or you) might choose to handle taxes via zoom or over the phone.
 Also, the sooner you start, the better.
 This gives your tax preparer or CPA time to look over the documents.
 It also gives you time to hunt down anything you might have missed.

 Meet With Your CPA Quarterly

 The best way to hedge taxes is to meet with your CPA on a quarterly basis.
-That way, if you are having a banner year, you can make moves to take actions in order to minimize taxes owed.
+That way, if you are having a banner year, you can make moves to take action in order to minimize taxes owed.
 Alternatively, if you’re having a down year, quarterly meetings can help potentially skip estimated tax payments that aren’t needed due to the down year and corresponding reduced profit.